A Contribution-based Device Selection Scheme in Federated Learning: Introduction

 In this work, we are interested in, and provide a solution to, the problem of device selection and its impact on model performance defined in terms of \emph{generalization}, i.e., how the trained model work on unseen/new data samples, and \emph{personalization}, i.e., the device-level performance.
 Different from the related literature, our approach considers the impact of device selection procedure in the decentralized training framework of FL with fairness guarantees in the model performance.
-The term \emph{fairness} captures the discrepancies in device-level model performance, i.e., personalization performance, appeared as a direct consequence of statistical heterogeneity and device selection approach.
-Referring to Fig.~\ref{fig:sys_model}, we start by random device selection in FL during the exploration phase at each global iteration.
-Subsequently, in the exploitation phase, the focus is on contribution-based model aggregation for refining the global model.
-As the contributions of devices in enhancing the global model performance is unknown a priori, we develop a mechanism that first provides an estimation of device's contribution, which is followed by model aggregation.
-This way, we bring balance in improving both generalization and personalization performance of the trained model.
+An example, compared with \cite{yang2020age,guo2021dynamic}, where fairness is associated with device scheduling opportunities following statistical and/or system-level heterogeneity, our perspective and definition on fairness guarantees is unique.
+The term \emph{fairness} captures the discrepancies in device-level model performance, i.e., personalization performance, appeared as a direct consequence of statistical heterogeneity and device selection approach during model aggregation.
+Referring to Fig.~\ref{fig:sys_model}, similar to FedAvg \cite{mcmahan2017communication}, we start by random device selection in FL during the exploration phase at each global iteration.
+Subsequently, in the exploitation phase, the focus is on contribution-based model aggregation for refining the global model, which, although fundamental, is not addressed by FedAvg.
+As the contributions of devices in enhancing the global model performance is unknown a priori, we develop a mechanism that first provides an estimation of device's contribution, which is followed by model aggregation with the objective of ensuring fairness across selected device.
+This way, we bring balance in improving both generalization and device-level performance of the trained model.
 The summary of our contributions are as follows.

 \begin{itemize} \item We develop a cost-efficient, simplified device selection mechanism in the FL setting that captures the notion of fairness in terms of personalized performance.
 It lowers the communication overhead while enhancing the generalization performance of the trained model.
 Therein, as an initial step, the problem is revealed as a min-max optimization problem that specifically captures the aforementioned joint objectives. \item To solve the problem of device selection, we propose a strategic mix of exploration and exploitation during each global iteration.
 This is in contrast to periodic exploration that particularly leads to poor model performance.
 In particular, we unleash a mechanism that both assess and incorporates the value of contribution of each randomly selected device during model training. \item We propose a contribution-based device selection (CDS) technique for model aggregation with the modified Truncated Monte-Carlo (TMC) \cite{jia2019towards} method during exploitation phase within random device selection rounds, i.e., the exploration phase.
 We show this technique eliminates the need of adding local computations to lower communication overhead and improve model convergence. \item The simulation results show that the proposed method, while offering a $4$X decrease in the communication rounds, still brings a small performance improvement in terms of personalization. \end{itemize}